turingschool/career-development-curriculum-site/module_three/week_3_application_process_session.md

    * **Due date #1: Wednesday of Week 5** during homeroom
    * **Final due date: EOD Friday of Week 5** in end of mod survey

-### Synthesis
-Work on a cover letter for a job you are interested in based on a job description and share it with your Homeroom group for feedback.
-Here are [additional resources](/resources/cover_letter_resources) to help you.